huangkang314/BehaviorAtlas/docs/tutorial.md

 BeA_DecParam.selection = selection;
 ```
 ### Behavior Decomposing
 This section defines two sets of of parameters corresponding to two layers (poses and movements) decomposition respectively.
+This will take 5-10 minutes (depending on the performance of the computer).

 ```
 % BeA_SegParam.L1